Dropsource/monarch/CONTRIBUTING.md

 const VERSION_API_URL = '';
 ```

-3. Create a file `tools/local_settings.yaml`, and populate it with the paths to your
+3. Create a file `tools/local_settings.yaml`, and declare the paths to the
-   local flutter sdks:
+   local Flutter SDKs you want to use for Monarch:
 ```yaml
 local_flutter_sdks:
   - /Users/bob/development/flutter-sdks/beta